flugel-it/microk8s-aws/README.md

 # microk8s-aws

 This project provides an easy way to deploy a Kubernetes single-node cluster using an AWS EC2 instance.
+The project leverages [microk8s](http://microk8s.io) package to install all the cluster components.

 ## Installing Dependencies